ndrscodes/http2-rst-stream-attacker/README.md

 ## CVE-2023-44487

 CVE-2023-44487 is an exploit against the HTTP2 protocol itself.
 In HTTP2, requests for data are initiated by sending a HEADERS frame.
 After receiving this frame, a server will start processing your request, subsequently sending DATA frames until all data is transmitted.
 HTTP2 also specified a RST_STREAM frame, which can be used to close a stream at any point.
+To prevent attacks, servers usually limit the maximum amount of concurrently opened streams (to 100 by default).
+If clients actually wait for all resources to be consumed, this limit is rarely hit.
-This can be exploited: If an attacker rapidly a HEADERS frame followed by RST_STREAM frames, the server still has to load and send all the data.
+The attack works for a simple reason: A client can send a RST_STREAM frame at *any* point.
+A RST_STREAM frame closes a stream, and closed streams are not counted as a concurrent stream.
+This means that a client can send requests rapidly, without ever hitting this limit, simply by closing a connection directly after sending a request.
+The server being attacked will, in some cases, still start loading the data, creating excessive load.

 This tool aims to check a server's vulnerability to this attack.
 It establishes one or more concurrent HTTP2 connections and subsequently sends the specified numbers of HEADER frames, followed by RST_STREAM frames.